A novel class of functionals for perturbative algebraic quantum field theory: Conclusions and outlook

 There are other plausible solutions to these problems.
-One is to use functionals whose derivatives lie in $\widehat{\egc{n}}$, the completion of $\egc{n}$.
+One is to use functionals whose derivatives lie in the completion of $\egc{n}$.
 This modification has been suggested in \cite{Brunetti2019} in order to obtain a space of functionals that is \textit{complete} with respect to a certain topology on the space of field functionals (which is something we have not gone into in the present paper).
-The space $\widehat{\egc{n}}$ can be characterized as the space of distributions whose \textit{dual} wavefront set, i.e.\ the union of all Sobolev wavefront sets, is contained within $\Lambda$.
+This space can be characterized as the space of distributions whose \textit{dual} wavefront set, i.e.\ the union of all Sobolev wavefront sets, is contained within $\Lambda$.
 Functionals whose derivatives lie in these spaces are studied in \cite{Dabrowski2014b,Dabrowski2014c}.
-We elected not to go into this solution as we preferred working with the smooth wavefront set, which is more familiar to us.
-We assume similar results to those we obtained in this article can be obtained in that setting.
+We elected not to go into this solution as we preferred working with the smooth wavefront set, which is standard in the pAQFT literature.
+We expect that similar results to those we obtained in this article can be obtained in that more general setting.

-An unsatisfactory feature of our investigation in this paper has been that our constructions are somewhat \textit{ad hoc}.
-In extending the present constructions to gauge theories one would like to employ the BV formalism, as in \cite{Fredenhagen2013,Fredenhagen2012}.
-In this setting, one can view the extended complex of observables as functions on a shifted cotangent bundle, which describes the fields, ghosts and antifields present in the theory.
-This viewpoint can be made concrete in the case of finite dimensional systems, see e.g.\ \cite{Albert2010}.

-It is not clear to us how rigorous this interpretation can be made in our scenario.
-An interesting suggestion was made to us by Yoann Dabrowski, to study (convenient) smooth functionals on $\sD_{V^\pm}(M;E)$ (rather than on $\sE$) in the context of \cite{Dabrowski2019}.
-This might serve to let the microlocal analysis enter more naturally into the story.
+We mention some open problems relating to our present investigation.
+The first is to extend the present constructions to gauge theories using the BV formalism, as in \cite{Fredenhagen2013,Fredenhagen2012}.
+Theories with non-trivial local gauge group are never Green hyperbolic, due to the presence of compactly supported solutions to the equations of motion.
+For this reason, our present results are only applicable after gauge fixing, as that procedure restores Green hyperbolicity.
+However, it is a priori unclear whether this procedure can always be performed, as it requires a gauge-fixing scheme to be introduced on a model-by-model basis.
+It would be interesting to see if we could, for free gauge theories, rigorously link the gauge-invariant, on-shell functionals to the homology of the BV complex, without requiring a specific gauge fixing.
+This problem will be addressed in \cite{HRV2}.

-In \cite{Brunetti2019}, Brunetti et al.\ assumed a Lagrangian to be given, so that the differential operator $P$ arises from the linearization of the Euler-Lagrange equations about some configuration $\varphi \in \sE$.
-They further assumed that $P$ is normally hyperbolic and that the metric stemming from this operator's principal symbol has smaller light cones than the physical metric of the spacetime $M$, so as not to break causality.
+Secondly, in \cite{Brunetti2019}, Brunetti et al.\ studied families of differential operators $P$ arising from the linearisation of the Euler-Lagrange equations around some configuration $\varphi\in\sE$.
+They imposed that $P$ is normally hyperbolic at each configuration, and that the metric stemming from this operator's principal symbol has smaller light cones than the physical metric of the spacetime $M$, so as not to break causality.